 - Remove and burn all dead wood and branches before beetles emerge in spring.
 This includes branches weakened by storm damage, drought, etc. Pruning is best done during the dormant season.
 Remove the bark if branches cannot be disposed of quickly because the bark beetles can complete their life cycle only in logs with bark intact.
 Even small patches are enough for the beetles to complete their life cycle.
 Do not save branches or logs for firewood unless bark is completely removed.

-- Protect trees within 25 to 50 ft by severing root grafts with a mechanical trencher or soil fumigants.
+- Protect trees within 25 to 50 ft by severing root grafts with a mechanical trencher.
 Do this before removing adjacent, diseased trees.

 - Grind stumps of removed trees, or remove the bark below the soil surface.